Great St. Martin Church, Cologne: World War II damage

-Great Saint Martin's was badly damaged by aerial bombing during World War II.
+Great Saint Martin's was badly damaged by RAF bombing during World War II.
 On the night of May 30, 1942, the tower and nave of the church were burnt to the ground.
 The sacristy building and north apse were also destroyed.
 In the following year, during one of the heaviest bombardments of the war, the chapel of St. Benedict on the northern side was destroyed.

 During the bombing of January 1945, the triforiums of all three apses were destroyed.
 At the same time, the foundation of the central tower sustained a direct hit.
 In the final bombardment by Allied forces, on March 2, 1945, the city received its heaviest damage.
-Almost ninety-five percent of the buildings in the old city were damaged, and at Great Saint Martin, all of the ceilings in the church had been destroyed, or very badly damaged.
+Almost ninety-five percent of the buildings in the old city were damaged, and at Great Saint Martin, all of the ceilings in the church were destroyed, or very badly damaged.

 Later building and restoration

-In post-war years, the question of whether the church should be restored, and how it should be restored, was the subject of debate.
-Should the church be left as a ruined memorial to the war?
-Or should it be fully restored?
-And if so, which period in the history of Great Saint Martin represents the “original” church?
+In post-war years, the question of whether the church should be restored and how it should be restored was the subject of debate.

-A series of public lectures were held in 1946/47, under the theme “What happens to the Cologne Churches?”.
+A series of public lectures were held in 1946/47, under the theme "What happens to the Cologne Churches?".
 These lectures involved artists, politicians, architects and restorers, and mirrored public debates on the issue.
 In spite of some public scepticism, restoration work began in 1948.
 By 1954, the walls and supports for the apses of the church, with their dwarf galleries, were completely rebuilt.
 In 1955, the nave was begun, and was completed with a new roof in 1971.
 In 1965, the exterior form of the church with its four towers was restored.

 Between 1982 and 1984, new flooring was laid according to the designs Essenwein made in the 19th century.
 When the interior restorations were completed in 1985, the church was opened to worshippers, the first such opening in forty years.
-The altar was consecrated by Archbishop Joseph Höffner, who installed holy relics of Brigitta von Schweden, Sebastianus and Engelbert of Cologne, in its sepulchre.
+The altar was consecrated by Archbishop Joseph Höffner, who installed holy relics of Bridget of Sweden, Sebastianus and Engelbert of Cologne, in its sepulchre.

 As of 2009, Great Saint Martin Church is being used by a branch of the Monastic Fraternities of Jerusalem and is open for visits again.